fnk0/NowInTheater/step2.md

 ### Utils:

 Most apps have utilities class which holds some Static methods used across the application.
 Since the rotten tomatoes API only gives us VERY small thumbnail images
-We are going to have a method here to modify the URL to get what we want.
+We are going to have a method here to modify/hijack the URL to get a full size image that will look good in the DetailActivity later on.

 Create a class named MovieUtils and add the following code: